English name: Mueller’s Blind Snake (aka: “White-bellied Blind Snake”)

 Thai name: งูดินใหญมลาย (Ngu-din Yai Malayu)

 Similar Species: Brahminy Blind Snake is smaller and more slender with more uniform coloration.

-White-headed Blind Snake is smaller and much more slender with no sharp line of contrast between the dark and light coloration.
+White-headed Blind Snake is smaller and much more slender with more uniform coloration.

 Diard’s Blind Snake has a dark dorsal coloration that fades into the lighter belly, rather than a sharp line of contrast.